Long-duration electricity storage needs for coping with Dunkelflaute events in Europe: Supplementary Information

-Figure~\ref{fig:regression_no_filter} compares the correlation between winter droughts and long-duration storage needs, considering either long-duration storage only, or hydro and long-duration storage technologies combined.
-Including the latter in the regression shows a substantial level effect for countries with low regression coefficients, i.e.,~low sensitivity of long-duration storage needs to increasingly severe droughts, visible by the upward shift of the respective regression lines in Figure~\ref{fig:regression_yearly_no_filter_mds_lds} compared to Figure~\ref{fig:regression_yearly_no_filter_lds}.
+\paragraph{Additional insights on the correlation between renewable droughts and long-duration storage energy} Supplementary Fig.~\ref{fig:figure_si3} compares the correlation between winter droughts and long-duration storage needs, considering either long-duration storage only, or hydro and long-duration storage technologies combined.
+Including the latter in the regression shows a substantial level effect for countries with low regression coefficients, i.e.,~low sensitivity of long-duration storage needs to increasingly severe droughts, visible by the upward shift of the respective regression lines in Supplementary Fig.~\ref{fig:figure_si3}b compared to Supplementary Fig.~\ref{fig:figure_si3}b.
 This indicates that mid-term flexibility options can substitute long-duration storage needs for dealing with extreme droughts to a significant extent.

-Figure~\ref{fig:regression_DE} shows additional regression results for a complementary Germany-only setting using flat electricity demand profiles to exemplarily disentangle the storage-defining effect of renewable droughts from the storage-driving effect of demand seasonality (compare blue and orange lines in Figure~\ref{fig:regression_DE}).
+Supplementary Fig.~\ref{fig:figure_si4} shows additional regression results for a complementary Germany-only setting using flat electricity demand profiles to exemplarily disentangle the storage-defining effect of renewable droughts from the storage-driving effect of demand seasonality (compare blue and orange lines in Supplementary Fig.~\ref{fig:figure_si4}).
 The slope of the regression line decreases with flatter electricity demand profiles, i.e.,~the storage-defining effect of droughts is less pronounced without demand seasonality.